The Best Self-Publishing Platforms to Publish Your Book!

 6. Smashwords Publishing

-For authors only interested in ebook options, Smashwords Publishing might be the best self-publishing platform for you.
-Smashwords distributes all their ebooks to the biggest retailers, including iBooks, Kobo, and Barnes & Noble.
-The format that’s required for Smashwords Publishing can be quite difficult to master.
-You also need to upload different formats for the other retailers as well.
+Smashwords PublishingFor authors only interested in ebook options, Smashwords Publishing might be the best self-publishing platform for you.
+Smashwords distributes all its ebooks to the biggest retailers, including iBooks, Kobo, and Barnes & Noble.
+The format required by Smashwords Publishing can be challenging to master.
+You also need to upload different formats for the other retailers.

-You’ll lose 10% of all sales through Smashwords Publishing as well as 15% on books that are sold through their list of retailers.
+You’ll lose 10% of all sales through Smashwords Publishing, as well as 15% on books that are sold through their list of retailers.

 7. BookBaby

-BookBaby has a full suite of author services available, including the design and creation of your ebook, paperback, or audiobook.
-Along with their book services, they also have a fantastic-looking bookstore where authors can list their books for sale.
+BookBaby PublishingBookBaby offers a full suite of author services, including the design and production of your ebook, paperback, or audiobook.
+In addition to their book services, they have a well-designed bookstore where authors can list their books for sale.

 Self-Publishing Platform Ebook Cover Size Requirements